MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 You can interact with the plan in the following ways:

 - Filter the plan by choosing Choose **Filter** :::image type="icon" source="../../media/icons/filter-icon.png" border="false":::.
 You can filter on any field you include in the plan Settings based on the keyword or text filter.
-For additional details, see [Interactively filter your backlogs, boards, and plans](../backlogs/filter-backlogs-boards-plans.md).
+For more information, see [Interactively filter your backlogs, boards, and plans](../backlogs/filter-backlogs-boards-plans.md).
 - Scale the size of the cards and calendar by choosing **Zoom out** :::image type="icon" source="media/plans/collapse-calendar-icon.png" border="false"::: or **Zoom in** :::image type="icon" source="media/plans/expand-calendar-icon.png" border="false":::.
-- To view previous or future months, choose **Scroll calendar left** :::image type="icon" source="media/plans/scroll-calendar-left-icon.png" border="false"::: or **Scroll calendar right** :::image type="icon" source="media/plans/scroll-calendar-right-icon.png" border="false"::: .You can also scroll the plan by clicking the plan and dragging your mouse horizontally.
+- To view previous or future months, choose **Scroll calendar left** :::image type="icon" source="media/plans/scroll-calendar-left-icon.png" border="false"::: or **Scroll calendar right** :::image type="icon" source="media/plans/scroll-calendar-right-icon.png" border="false":::.
+You can also scroll the plan by clicking the plan and dragging your mouse horizontally.
 - To view details for a team, expand the team row by choosing **Expand team row** or clicking once on a sprint within a team row.
 - To expand and collapse all team rows, choose **Expand all team rows** or **Collapse all team rows** next to **Teams**.
 - Scroll the view vertically to view teams that appear lower within the plan view.
 - To view titles only, choose **Collapsed card fields** :::image type="icon" source="media/plans/collapsed-card-fields-icon.png" border="false":::.
 To view all fields, choose **Expand card fields** :::image type="icon" source="media/plans/expand-card-fields-icon.png" border="false":::.
-- Click a card title to open the backlog item and view details.
+- Select a card title to open the backlog item and view details.
 Close the work item to return to the plan.
 - To add a work item to a sprint, choose **Add item** :::image type="icon" source="media/plans/add-item-icon.png" border="false":::  within the sprint and team you want to add it to.
 - To [change the fields displayed on the cards](add-edit-delivery-plan.md#fields), choose **More actions** :::image type="icon" source="../../media/icons/more-actions.png" border="false":::.